silanthro/stores-client/content/docs/quickstarts/llamaindex-agent.md

 title: Use Stores with LlamaIndex Agent
 short_title: Agent
 package: LlamaIndex
+order: 9
 ---

 # Use Stores with LlamaIndex Agent

 In this quickstart, we will be creating a simple agent that can get the top posts on Hacker News.

-While LlamaIndex agents can generate text, they need [additional tools](https://docs.llamaindex.ai/en/stable/module_guides/deploying/agents/tools/) to perform actions like fetching data from Hacker News.
+While large language models can generate text, they need [additional tools](https://docs.llamaindex.ai/en/stable/module_guides/deploying/agents/tools/) to perform actions like fetching data from Hacker News.
 Using Stores, we will add tools for querying the Hacker News API.

 ## Hacker News agent